-Drones can also be of great use in the construction industry, where their capability of providing aerial data recording in real-time can help reduce costs and streamline workflow.
+Drones can also be of great use in the construction industry, where their capability of providing aerial data recording in real-time can help reduce costs and streamline workflow for conducting infrastructure inspection and performing other tasks.
 Below are a couple of use cases of Internet of Things drones in this industry.

 - Land mapping.
 With drones, it is possible to significantly reduce the time needed to visualize the topography of a chosen zone.

 - Remote progress monitoring and reporting.
-Drones ensure great visibility and allow companies to share practically real-time data with clients.
+Drones ensure great visibility and allow companies to share practically real-time data gathered on construction sites with clients.

 - Equipment monitoring.
 Managers can do flyovers and quickly get reliable data instead of visiting the facilities themselves.